zanderteller/dqm/docs/index.rst

 No assumptions are made about the underlying structure of the data.

-Visual and numerical analysis of the resulting animated ‘evolution’ of the data can reveal both clusters and extended structures, leading to a rich understanding of relationships between different subsets of the data.
+Visual and numerical analysis of the resulting animated ‘evolution’ of the data can reveal both clusters and extended structures, leading to a rich understanding of relationships between and within different subsets of the data.

 Contents
 --------